commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 A categorydraft X could  have a parentcategory  Y. But It could be that the parentcategory Y is not supplied before X, which means the sync could fail to create/updating X. It could also be that Y is not supplied at all in this batch but at a later batch.

-The library keeps tracks of such "referencing" categorydrafts like X and persists them in storage (**Commercetools platform `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced drafts exist in the target project.
+The library keeps track of such "referencing" CategoryDrafts like X and persists them in storage (**Commercetools platform `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced drafts exist in the target project.